bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 draft: true
 ---

 There is an app for everything and modern app stores have made it extremely convenient to install them on your device.
-However, some underlying issues still need to be addressed:
+However, some underlying issues need to be discussed

 * Each application has a different set of terms and services.
-A small subset of users read it and a smaller subset refuses to use an application due to its terms and services.
+A small subset of users read it and a smaller subset of them will refuse to use the application if they disagree with it.

-* These applications are crucial for you but if you lose access to them, there might not be a proper support channel to regain access or retrieve data.
+* These applications are critical for your daily life but if you lose access to them, there might not be a proper support channel to regain access or retrieve data.

 If you lose access to your Google account you’ll also lose access to your emails, your photos (backed up on Google Photos), your YouTube account, and probably most of the services you signed in using Google.

 * Many of them operate on a subscription-based model which means you don't own the product outright, you are just renting it as a service.

+The application provider can change their payment model to subscription-based, while also discontinuing your existing “lifetime” license. <a href="https://support.google.com/a/answer/2855120?hl=en" target="_blank">G Suite legacy free edition</a>, <a href="https://community.teamviewer.com/English/discussion/119369/has-anyone-who-bought-a-lifetime-license-for-earlier-version-5-gotten-free-update-to-v-1" target="_blank">TeamViewer</a>

+The service itself could be discontinued. <a href="https://killedby.tech/google/" target="_blank">Killed by Google</a>

+Content "owned" by you could be removed without your consent. <a href="https://www.pushsquare.com/news/2022/07/sony-removing-some-purchased-films-movies-from-users-accounts" target="_blank">Sony Removing Some Purchased Films, Movies from Users' Accounts</a>

-Self-Hosting these services presents an option to have more control while also keeping your data private.
-There are multiple hardware options available across the budget that could be used to host services like media streaming platforms, cloud storage, VPN server, etc.
+Self-Hosted alternatives to some or all of these services will give you more control while also keeping your data private.
+There are multiple hardware options available across the budget that could be used to host services like media streaming, cloud storage, VPN server, etc. at your home.

 # Mini PCs
-Mini PCs provide maximum utility for homelab workloads (like a router, adblocking DNS, media streaming, etc.) but in a smaller package with low power consumption and noise.
+Mini PCs provide maximum utility for homelab but in a smaller package with low power consumption and noise.

-If you want to get started with self-hosting then a mini PC would be a great option or if you want to deploy a secondary server for services running round-the-clock (like password manager).
+If you want to get started with self-hosting or deploy a secondary server for services running round-the-clock (like a password manager, DNS, router, etc.) then a mini PC would be a great option.

 ## Raspberry Pi and Alternatives
 <p align="center"><img src="raspberry-pi-and-alternatives.jpg" alt="Raspberry Pi and Alternatives"></p>